Pista Dankó

-Pista Dankó (July 13, 1858 – March 29, 1903) was a Hungarian-born bandleader and composer belonging to the Romani people.
+Pista Dankó was a Hungarian-born bandleader and composer belonging to the Romani people.
 He primarily worked in the folk music styles popular in Hungary in the 19th century.
 He was frequently known by the nickname "Nótafa", a Hungarian word meaning "ballad-singer of folk music".

 Biography

+Born on 14 June 1858.
 Dankó was born in the Hungarian city of Szeged, where he began composing music at the age of 28.
 He belonged to a musical ensemble called "Hangászsor", or "row of musicians".
 He then moved to the city of Szatmar, where he would meet and begin courting Ilonka Joó, the daughter of Szatmar's mayor.
 Since Dankó was a gypsy, the mayor disapproved of the relationship, prompting Dankó and Joó to elope.
-The two were together until Pista's death from lung disease in 1903.
+The two were together until Pista's death from lung disease on 29 March 1903.

 Musical style

 Due to Dankó's heritage, he was steeped in Hungarian folk music, and most of his works were written in the popular verbunkos and nóta folk dance music styles.
 He also composed works in other styles such as marches.